ranocha/SummationByPartsOperators.jl/README.md

 operator.
 Use `?dissipation_operator` for more details.

-### Conversion to Other Forms
+### Conversion to other forms

 Sometimes, it can be convenient to obtain an explicit (sparse, banded) matrix form of the operators.
 Therefore, some conversion functions are supplied, e.g.
 ```julia
 julia> using SummationByPartsOperators